 Despite the cold weather, the wintertime is still an excellent time to hit the road.
 There is always somewhere to go or something to do from going on ski trips, shopping sprees, or just visiting friends and family.
 But even if you own a late model vehicle with the latest safety features or one specifically designed to handle wintertime conditions, there are still some things you should do to help winterize any vehicle.
 Simple maintenance tasks such as getting an oil change before winter, checking your spark plugs or updating your car’s winter emergency kit can help you stay safe and secure while on the road.

 One minor task, however, is one often left up to debate among everyday car owners — should you leave your windshield wiper blades up or down during the winter?

-The Case FOR Leaving Your Windshield Wipers Up in Snow
+The Case FOR Leaving Your Windshield Wipers up in Snow

-The Case AGAINST Leaving Your Windshield Wipers Up in Snow
+The Case AGAINST Leaving Your Windshield Wipers up in Snow

+For drivers who live in areas with heavy snowfall, such as those in the midwest, you run the risk of having your wipers break from falling snow or debris in storms.
+If too much pressure is applied and they suddenly get knocked down, they can even chip or crack your windshield.
 Plus, if you lift the blades a bit too much, you can overstress and damage the springs that help pressure the blades to keep them in place against the windshield.

-Better Ways of Protecting Your Wiper Blades and Windshield
+How You Can Protect Your Wiper Blades and Windshield

 Frequently Asked Questions: Windshield Wipers Maintenance